 Asarina has tubular flowers that resemble snapdragons.
 This is a short vine that will not just tumble out of your container, but it will ensnare itself in nearby plants—in the nicest of ways.Continue to 5 of 24 below.

 Bidens are in the aster family.
 They have small, daisy-like flowers that are most familiar in yellow but also are now available in pinks, white, and orange.
 They will drape over the sides of your container and are extremely heat and drought tolerant.

 Blue Star Creeper (Laurentia axillaris)

-Laurentia forms a froth of finely-cut foliage with dozens of lavender-blue, star-shaped flowers.
+Laurentia forms a froth of finely cut foliage with dozens of lavender-blue, star-shaped flowers.
 It adapts to all kinds of growing conditions.
-Although it repeat blooms, you will get more flowers if you give it a sheering in mid-season.
-You can do this in stages, so you are never totally without flowers.
+Although it blooms repeatedly, you will get more flowers if you give it a shearing in mid-season.
+You can do this in stages so that you are never totally without flowers.

 07 of 24

 Daisy-like flowers in purple, blue, and white cover this profuse bloomer.
-The lacy green foliage is just as nice as the flowers.
+And the lacy green foliage of swan river daisy is just as nice as its flowers.
 As the plant gets top heavy with flowers, it will spill over the sides of your container.

 08 of 24

-Callibrachoa is related to petunias, but the flowers are much smaller.
-Don't let the delicate nature of this plant fool you; million bells will set what seems like a million flowers, during the course of the summer.
+Calibrachoa is related to petunias, but the flowers are much smaller.
+Don't let the delicate nature of this plant fool you; "Million Bells" will set what seems like a million flowers during the course of the summer.
 It has a lovely trailing habit.Continue to 9 of 24 below.

 09 of 24